Eleven-junichi2/dogaas/README.md

 ## Features

-- Save and list download lists (it called "tasks")
+- Save and Show lists for downloads (it called "tasks")
 - Download from tasks

 ## Get Started